Adult Spinal Deformity

 Patients who have failed conservative management and are greatly disabled, may elect to undergo surgical treatment.
 Depending on the source of the pain or neurologic decline, possible treatments may include:

 There are many advancements in the surgical treatment of adult spinal deformity.
-With the constant evolution of technology, the ISSG aims to stay on the cutting edge of improving patient care in the form of research.
+With the constant evolution of technology, the ISSG aims to stay on the forefront of improving patient care in the form of research.